GabrielvMarinho/dmmp/README.md

 C:\Path2 -> path of output.
 name -> name on which the metadata files will be on, without extension.

-Now on the output path, you should see a tree of folders that represent the data you provided as input.
+Now on the output path, you should see a folder that represents the data you provided as input.